britive/access-broker-examples/Microsoft SQL Server/permissions/Temp DBA/README.md

 - `sqlcmd` tool installed.
 Refer to [this link](https://learn.microsoft.com/en-us/sql/linux/sql-server-linux-setup-tools?view=sql-server-ver16&tabs=ubuntu-install#ubuntu) for more details.
 - `openssl` installed for password generation.
 - Environment variables SERVER_NAME, DATABASE_NAME, ADMIN_USER, ADMIN_PASSWORD, and EMAIL must be set in the profile via the Britive UI.
-Britive rEsource management configuration must include these variables to successfully run this routine.
+Britive Resource management configuration must include these variables to run this routine successfully.
   - SERVER_NAME: The name of the SQL Server.
   - DATABASE_NAME: The name of the target database.
   - ADMIN_USER: The administrator username with sufficient privileges to create logins and users.